 For example, you should check out the more affordable stores, such as GU or Uniqlo to get additional discounts.
 If you are looking for luxury brands like Yohji Yamamoto or COMME des GARÇONS, you can also find them at a lower cost.

 Adidas is one of the biggest European sportswear manufacturers, but you can still find great deals in Japan.
-For some sweet discounts, shop at the Adidas Originals shop in Harajuku or Gotemba Premium Outlet in Shizuoka.
+For sweet discounts, shop at the Adidas Originals shop in Harajuku or Gotemba Premium Outlet in Shizuoka.

-Just like with other Japanese brands, you may find Japan-exclusive sneakers that you can't find anywhere else - and at a lower price!
+Like with other Japanese brands, you may find Japan-exclusive sneakers that you can't find anywhere else - and at a lower price!

 When it comes to finding cheap luxury goods in Japan, you have to know where to look.